12 Realistic Side Hustle Ideas You Can Get Started On Today!

 2. Selling Cheap eBay Finds Locally

-While many posts suggest selling items on eBay, I recommend buying from eBay, Aliexpress, and DHgate, and selling those items locally for a large upsell.
+While many posts suggest selling items on eBay, I recommend buying from eBay, Aliexpress, and DHgate and selling those items locally for a large upsell.

 I started with a tiny $5 investment and bought five different veils.
+Once I sold those rapidly, I realized I was onto something.

 The sites I’ve had the best luck selling on have been Varagesale, Facebook Marketplace, and Kijiji.

-I can’t tell you how many brides have thanked me for providing them with a beautiful veil from $35-$100 that would have otherwise cost them anywhere between $300-$700, which they could not afford.
+I can’t tell you how many brides have thanked me for providing them with a beautiful veil from $35-$100.

-Keep in mind that overseas packages take time to arrive.
+However, keep in mind that overseas packages take time to arrive.

-So if you plan to sell a seasonal item, plan ahead, and if your budget permits, buy enough to cover you for at least 2-3 months.
+• If you plan to sell a seasonal item, plan ahead, and if your budget permits, buy enough to cover you for at least 2-3 months.

-So take a few hours and search through these sites looking for products.
-A good tip is to sort by Price + Shipping: Lowest first.
+• So take a few hours and search through these sites looking for products.
+A good tip is to sort by Price + Shipping: Lowest first

 Tips: If the wedding veils idea has sparked some interest, here are some tips I suggest;

-1) Buy Ivory veils instead of white.
+1) Buy more ivory veils instead of white.
 Most clients need a light ivory veil even if they show up to purchase white.
-The ratio tends to be 3:1 for how many ivory veils get sold versus white veils.

-3. Always check your veils for defects on arrival, such as a loose or detached comb, loose threads, etc. Have a glue gun at home to reattach any combs as needed.
+3. Always check your veils for defects on arrival, such as a loose or detached comb, loose threads, etc.

 3. Nanny/Babysitting